Editorial Standards > Actionable Feedback

 ■ The writer’s full name; town, village or city; and email or phone number should be included with any letter for verification purposes, but only the writer’s full name and town, village or city will be published.

 ■ We do not publish anonymous letters or comments, including those signed with only first names, first initials and last names, or submitted under pseudonyms.

 ■ We review every comment before it is posted on our site.
 As with letters, we correct grammar and spelling and may make other changes for clarity and accuracy.

 ■ We do not publish personal attacks or profanity in letters or the comments on our site or social media accounts.
-We will hide or delete comments on our social media platforms that violate these policies.
+In addition, social media comments that misrepresent our reporting or spread misinformation will be deleted.
 If a commentator is persistently abusive, we will ban him or her from our social network(s), although this is uncommon.

 ■ Comments posted on our website or social media accounts may appear in print.
 Select comments posted to our social media platforms also may be re-posted on our website but where they first appeared will be indicated.